 From: T. Niemi, J. E. Perea-Buceta, I. Fernández, O.-M. Hiltunen, V. Salo, S. Rautiainen, M. T. Räisänen, T. Repo.
 "A One-Pot Synthesis of N-Aryl-2-Oxazolidinones and Cyclic Urethanes by the Lewis Base Catalyzed Fixation of Carbon Dioxide into Anilines and Bromoalkanes."
 Chem.
 Eur.
 J. 22 (2016) pp. 10355-10359.

 Environmentally benign selective oxidation reactions are urgently needed in the pharmaceutical and chemical industries.
 Hydrogen peroxide (H2O2) and molecular oxygen (O2) represent ideal alternatives to commonly used stoichiometric oxidants such as Cr(VI) and Mn(VII).
-However, the use of H2O2 or O2 in oxidation of organic molecules generally requires use of a catalyst for obtaining high reactivity and selectivity.
+However, the use of H2O2 or O2 in the oxidation of organic molecules generally requires the use of a catalyst for obtaining high reactivity and selectivity.
 Our research has been focused on the development and mechanistic characterization of organometallic and organic catalysts for these transformations.
-Over the past years, this research has been among the most active and fastest advancing fields or catalytic chemistry, enabling versatile new approaches for selective transformations, including selective dehydrogenation of alcohols and amines, oxidative carbonylation, and C-H functionalization.
-Our research group is currently investigating new catalysts for selective oxidation of alcohols with environmentally benign Fe, Mn, Cu, and metal free systems.
+Over the past years, this research has been among the most active and fastest advancing fields of catalytic chemistry, enabling versatile new approaches for selective transformations, including selective dehydrogenation of alcohols and amines, oxidative carbonylation, and C-H functionalization.
+Our research group is currently investigating new catalysts for selective oxidation of alcohols with environmentally benign Fe, Mn, Cu, and metal-free systems.

 Further information: K. Lagerblom, P. Wrigstedt, J. Keskiväli, A. Parviainen, T. Repo.
 "Iron-Catalysed Selective Aerobic Oxidation of Alcohols to Carbonyl and Carboxylic Compounds."
 ChemPlusChem 81 (2016) pp. 1160-1165.

 The increasing global demand for sustainable chemicals and fuels has drawn a tremendous amount of interest towards renewable resources.
 Lignocellulosic biomass has been recognized as one of the most promising options to replace fossil feedstocks due to the price, abundancy and versatility as a substrate.
 As part of the worldwide pursuit to harness the full potential of lignocellulosic biomass, we are involved in the development of fine-chemical synthesis and related biofuel and biopolymer processes.
-We have studied the catalytical defunctionalization of biomass-based substrates into value added chemicals, such as platform molecule 5-(hydroxymethyl)-furfural (HMF), and branched alkanes to serve as potential biofuels.
-Currently we are investigating the synthesis of olefins, involving transition metal catalyzed cleavage of ethers and removal of alcohol functionalities from naturally occurring molecules as substrates.
+We have studied the catalytical defunctionalization of biomass-based substrates into value-added chemicals, such as platform molecule 5-(hydroxymethyl)-furfural (HMF), and branched alkanes to serve as potential biofuels.
+Currently, we are investigating the synthesis of olefins, involving transition metal-catalyzed cleavage of ethers and removal of alcohol functionalities from naturally occurring molecules as substrates.

 For more information, see our recent manuscript: J. Keskiväli, P. Wrigstedt, K. Lagerblom, T. Repo.
 "One-step Pd/C and Eu(OTf)3 catalyzed hydrodeoxygenation of branched C11 and C12 biomass-based furans to the corresponding alkanes."
 Appl.
 Catal.
 A. Gen. 534 (2017) pp. 40-45.

 An approach that has remained mostly unexploited for dissolution of noble metals is based on the use of organic compounds/solvents.
 The emphasis is in the characterization of group 11 metal complexes, namely Au(I/III)-, Ag(I)- and Cu(I/II) complexes, formed during the dissolution reaction which further are of great importance when investigating the mechanism.
 Altogether, oxidative dissolution reactions are complex and consist of many different side reactions occurring in solution.
 In previous studies made in our group, 4-pyridinethiol was discovered to have the ability to dissolve gold in alcohol solutions as Au(I)thiolato complex.
 The scope of ligands has since been extended with various thiol-thione-based S-donor ligands and new efficient systems have been found using computational methods.
-In larger context, the results from this project can influence environmental and health implications of mining and sustainable processing of noble metals from mineral and secondary resources.
+In a larger context, the results from this project can influence environmental and health implications of mining and sustainable processing of noble metals from mineral and secondary resources.
 The solution is in the solution!